hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

             - lack of motivation
         - need several adjustments
         - at later stages
-            - fall back to old system
+            - fall back to old System
             - becomes impossible
-            - so, should use half-completed new system
+            - so, should use half-completed new System

 - parallel running (during migration)
     - advantages
         - can compare results (to ensure there's no error)
-        - can use existing system
+        - can use existing System
-            - while deploying new system
+            - while deploying new System
             - so, production is not stopped
-        - can use existing system to rectify errors
+        - can use existing System to rectify errors
-        - staff can be trained on new system
+        - staff can be trained on new System
             - so, staff is confident
     - disadvantages
         - expensive
             - need to pay for two sets of hardware
         - production slows down
-            - staff needs to update both systems at once
+            - staff needs to update both Systems at once
             - need to input data twice
             - increases data entry
-            - to ensure accurate input to both systems
+            - to ensure accurate input to both Systems
         - high maintainance time
             - slow production
             - more expensive